danilocecilia/danilocecilia/README.md

 Senior Frontend Developer
 -------------------------

-Experienced Frontend Developer with 6 years of expertise in Next.js, GraphQL, Styled Components, and CSS Modules.
+Experienced Frontend Developer with over 6 years of expertise in Next.js, GraphQL, Styled Components, and CSS Modules.
 Passionate about learning and adopting new technologies to build efficient, modern web applications.

 * 🌍  I'm based in Windsor, ON
 * ✉️  You can contact me at [danilo.cecilia@gmail.com](mailto:danilo.cecilia@gmail.com)